I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_dp2drawindexedprimitive2.md

 ## Members

+`primType`

+Specifies the type of primitive to draw (one of D3DPT_POINTLIST, D3DPT_LINELIST, D3DPT_LINESTRIP, D3DPT_TRIANGLELIST, D3DPT_TRIANGLESTRIP or D3DPT_TRIANGLEFAN).

 `BaseVertexOffset`

 Specifies the offset that should be added to each vertex in vertex stream 0 by the various primitives to determine the actual vertex in vertex stream 0.
 This offset could be negative, but when an index is added to the offset the result is positive.